-To demonstrate the and effects the framework. consider use of we the example pyjmi.examples.elimination_example.
+To demonstrate the use and effects of the framework, we consider the example pyjmi.examples.elimination_example.
 Note that this example is intended to be pedagogical, rather than showing the performance gains of the techniques.
 For a real-world example where the framework offers significant performance gains, see pyjmi.examples.ccpp_sym_elim, where the solution time is reduced by a factor of 5.